Saugus, Massachusetts: History

 The Lynn territory was shortened beginning in 1814 with the incorporation of Lynnfield.
 On February 17, 1815, present-day Saugus was officially incorporated as a town.
 The first town meeting was held on March 13, 1815, in the parish church.
 At the time of its incorporation, Saugus' population was 784.
 Its main industry was agriculture.

 During the Industrial Revolution, many new industries moved to Saugus.
 Shoes and woolen goods were made in Saugus Center, and tobacco was manufactured in Cliftondale and East Saugus.

 Saugus' first post office was established in 1832 in East Saugus.
 In 1858 two more were established—one in Saugus Center and one in Cliftondale.
 Now only the Cliftondale post office remains in Saugus.

 The first town hall was built in 1837.
 It was built with $2,000 of the United States revenue surplus distributed by President Andrew Jackson.
 It is currently an American Legion hall.
 In 1875, the town built its second and current town hall on Central Street.
 The construction of the town hall put Saugus in a $50,000 debt.
-For this and other reasons the neighborhood of East Saugus sought to be set off from Saugus and annexed to the city of Lynn.
+For this and other reasons, the neighborhood of East Saugus sought to be set off from Saugus and annexed to the city of Lynn.
 East Saugus was unable to get a bill in both houses of the state legislature, and the issue was dropped after the town appropriated $5,000 for the laying of water pipes through East Saugus.

 Passenger trains ran through Saugus from 1853 to 1958 on the Saugus Branch Railroad.
 There were three Saugus Branch stations in Saugus (Saugus Center, Cliftondale, and Pleasant Hills) and two just outside the town's borders in Lynn (East Saugus) and Revere (Franklin Park).

 During the American Civil War, 155 Saugonians enlisted in the Union Army, and eight others enlisted in the Union Navy.
 Saugus native Gustavus Fox served as the United States Assistant Secretary of the Navy during the war.
 The USS Saugus, a Union Navy monitor named after the town, was launched in December 1863.
-Following the war Henry E. Hone donated a large granite monument to the town of Saugus.
+Following the war, Henry E. Hone donated a large granite monument to the town of Saugus.
 The monument, which was designed by Melzar Hunt Mosman and cost $10,000 to build, contains the names of all of the men from Saugus who served during the Civil War on bronze tablets.
 Above the tablets are two bronze statues, one of a soldier and one of a sailor.
-It is topped by a granite statue of woman wearing a helmet with an eagle on the top and holding a shield in her right hand, which serves as an allegorical representation of the United States.
+It is topped by a granite statue of a woman wearing a helmet with an eagle on the top and holding a shield in her right hand, which serves as an allegorical representation of the United States.
 The monument was erected in the rotary at Saugus Center in 1875.